-Rad Power Bikes and the Lectric XP bike brands both have great e-bikes, but they have some key differences you should consider when deciding which electric bike to buy.
-Rad Power Bikes has many more options to choose from than Lectric, but Lectric may just have exactly what you need.
+Rad Power Bikes and Lectric XP bike brands both have great e-bikes, but they have some key differences you should consider when deciding which electric bike to buy.
+Rad Power Bikes has more options to choose from than Lectric, but Lectric may just have exactly what you need.

-In general, Rad Power bikes are best if you want an e-bike made for a specific purpose, like transporting cargo or children, city riding, or off-road riding.
+In general, Rad Power Bikes are best if you want an e-bike made for a specific purpose, like transporting cargo or children, city riding, or off-road riding.
 But the Lectric XP is easy to fold and transport, and goes faster than any of the Rad bikes.

 But, there are several other comparisons to consider.

-In this article, I’ll detail the different types of electric bikes offered by these exclusively electric bike companies and compare their specifications.
+In this article, I’ll detail the different types of electric bikes and unique versions offered by these exclusively electric bike companies and compare their specifications.
 I’ll also look at the warranty and return options for these e-bikes and highlight some additional reviews weighing the pros and cons to help you choose one that’s right for you.

 And don’t miss the essential comparison of the Lectric XP and the RadExpand, the most similar brand models!